 Let’s start by saying that AppleID accounts created after iOS 10.3 was introduced can’t have the two-factor authentication disabled.
 It’s just Apple’s way of preventing data theft.
 On the one hand, it’s good for the end-user but, on the other hand, they should allow their users to choose whether they want it or not.

-So, basically, whenever you sign in to a new device or try to access iCloud storage, you’ll either get a verification prompt and then a 6-digit code or SMS with a code.
+So, basically, whenever you sign in to a new device or try to access iCloud storage, you’ll either get a verification prompt and then a 6-digit code or an SMS with a code.
 To a trusted device or a phone number, of course.
 That can be your iPhone, iPad, Mac, or another device, it doesn’t matter.

 For older accounts (pre-iOS 10.3), you can navigate to Settings > Your AppleID name at the top > Password & Security and disable Two-Factor authentication on your iPhone.
 Newer profiles can’t do that.